-NODE-303 is a Phase 3, multi-center, open-label safety trial, evaluating the safety of etripamil when self-administered without medical supervision, and evaluating the treatment safety and efficacy of etripamil on multiple SVT episodes.
-The study initiated with the etripamil 70 mg single dose regimen and the 70 mg repeat dose regimen was introduced into the trial starting in the second half of 2021 following FDA acceptance of the protocol change.
-The trial is designed to add to the safety data from the remainder of the development program, including both the NODE-301 and RAPID trials, in order to fulfill the safety data set needed for NDA filing.
-Our plan is to ascertain the final sizing of the trial following future discussions with the FDA and other regulatory authorities.
+NODE-303 is a Phase 3, multi-center, open-label safety trial, evaluating primarily the safety of etripamil when self-administered without medical supervision over multiple, separate SVT episodes.
+After consultation with the regulatory authorities, it was concluded that the test doses procedure was an unnecessary step for the self-administration of etripamil and it was removed from the requirements of the NODE-303 safety study.
+The NODE-303 trial was initiated with an etripamil 70 mg single-dose regimen and the 70 mg optional repeat-dose regimen was introduced into the trial starting in the second half of 2021 following FDA acceptance of the protocol amendment.
+The trial was sized in order to add to the safety data from the remainder of the development program, including those data already obtained from the RAPID, NODE-301 and NODE-302 trials, in order to fulfill the safety and exposure dataset needed for NDA filing.
+Following the results from the RAPID study, initially obtained in October 2022, and the assessment of the total exposures to etripamil in the development program to date, we believe we have the safety dataset needed for review of the NDA for PSVT and have moved to the closure stage of the NODE-303 study.

-We are conducting patient access programs to provide further access to etripamil to patients who have participated in the clinical development registration trials to treat future SVT episodes.
+We are conducting patient access programs to provide further access to etripamil to patients who have participated in the clinical development registration trials to treat their future SVT episodes.
 These programs are tailored to meet the regulatory requirements in the territories in which the clinical sites are located.